zakattack9/Commands/README.md

 //  age INT NOT NULL
 //  );

-//  *CHAR(50) refers to the maximum amount of characters allowed; NOT NULL means the value wont be accepted or injected if nothing is inputed*
+//  *CHAR(50) refers to the maximum amount of characters allowed; NOT NULL means the value wont be accepted or injected if nothing is inputed* USE `varchar( )` TO SET MAX AMOUNT BUT NOT ADD EXTRA SPACING!

 //  you can press enter after each line to enter commands; the command won't execute until the semicolon is entered